Updated: May 12

 How to Find Time to Journal

 One common obstacle that prevents people from using a journal every day is not having enough time.
 However, with a little bit of planning and creativity, anyone can find time to journal.
-One way to make time for journaling is to wake up earlier and use the extra time in your morning routine to write.
+One way to make time for journaling is to wake up earlier and use the extra time in your morning routine to write in your morning pages.
 Another way to find time is to use lunch breaks or other downtimes during the day to write and allow for self-reflection.

 Finally, you can also make time by setting aside specific days or periods of time each week to dedicate to writing.
 Some prefer to make time in their evening routine because there are fewer family distractions at night.
 By making even a small effort to find time to focus on journaling, you can reap all of the benefits that this habit has to offer.
 Journaling should not feel like another one of the house chores, but putting it on your to-do list may help you remember to make time for it.
 Think of it as self-care!